A businessman in a shirt and tie wearing handcuffs in a prison cell as dollar bills fall around him

 That can be a part of the motive, but the reality is usually far more complicated.

-I explored this in a paper with my WBS colleague Dimitrios Spyrionidis, William Harvey from Melbourne Business School, and Navdeep Arora.
+I explored this in a paper with my WBS colleague Dimitrios Spyrionidis, William Harvey, of Melbourne Business School, and Navdeep Arora.

 We interviewed 70 inmates at a US prison who were incarcerated for white collar crimes.